Hello! and welcome to my website. I am sure you will find something to interest you among all the following pages.

 The Hebrides, however, remained her spiritual and heart home; much of her work still involving the ancient sites and sacred landscapes of the Islands, and now the time has come and she has returned to the Isle of Lewis.

-Jill is mother to a Water, an Earth, a Fire and an Air and grandmother to Hazel and Alice.
+Jill is mother to a Water, an Earth, a Fire and an Air and grandmother to Hazel, Alice and George.